sandcobainer/audioblog-/_posts/2019-02-04-Google-Magenta.md

 They will appear in Ableton Live as IAC Driver (IAC Bus 1) and IAC Driver (IAC Bus 2).

-## Setup Ableton Live
+# Setup Ableton Live

 Download and open NIPS\_2016\_Demo.als from [NeurIPS202](https://github.com/tnn1t1s/NeurIPS202).
 In this template, we shall get rid of the 3 sync tracks under MIDI Routing and the 2 Magenta -> Drums, Keyboard tracks.

-Go to /ai-jam-js/ and run the script setup earlier.
+* Go to /ai-jam-js/ and run the script setup earlier.
 ```
 sh RUN_DEMO.sh
 ```

-Inside Ableton Live project, setup the IO for each track as follows.
+* Inside Ableton Live project, setup the IO for each track as follows.
 Carefully select MIDI From and To sources. 'magenta_out', IAC Driver (IAC Bus 1), IAC Driver (IAC Bus 2) will pop up.
 I setup my MPK Mini for keyboard and Launchpad for drums.
 Replace them with your own hardware controllers.

 <img src="{{ site.baseurl }}/static/assets/img/blog/magenta/live-track-routing.png" alt="MIDI routing" class="center" />

-Make sure the virtual midi tracks have 'Track' turned on in Live Preferences.
+* Make sure the virtual midi tracks have 'Track' turned on in Live Preferences.

 <img src="{{ site.baseurl }}/static/assets/img/blog/magenta/midi-track-preferences.png" alt="MIDI Preferences" class="center" />

+# Demo
 Open [localhost:4002](http://localhost:4002) in Google Chrome and jam out.
 If the browser isn't opened, the model will still play with default settings.
 Mute the website sound and play the audio only through Live track.

 <img src="{{ site.baseurl }}/static/assets/img/blog/magenta/demo.png" alt="Final demo" class="center" />